Dekxisosta/LogicEval/README.md

 ## Note from the Author
-The purpose of this project is for me to learn about modularity, coupling, OOP, file reading, javadoc, etc.

-I am aware how much of an overkill this is for a boolean logic evaluator of two variables
+The purpose of this project is for me to learn about modularity, coupling, OOP, file reading, javadoc, etc. I am aware how much of an overkill this is for a boolean logic evaluator of merely two variables

 ## Description
 This is a console-based boolean logic evaluator with files separated according